bryce-bowers/CS-48/refactor/README.txt

 press "How To Play"

-The game is a 2 player turn based action game.
+This is a 2 player turn based action game.
-The players trade off turns to fire cannon at other player.
+The players trade turns firing cannons at each other.
-Each Player has 3 lives, each time hit decrements it by 1.
+Each Player has 3 lives, and each hit results in the player's health decrementing by 1.

 Player 1: (on the left)
 "w" "s" -- tilt cannon left and right.